endorama/2ami/README.md

-  generate  Generate a token from a known key. list      List known keys. remove    Remove specified key. backup    Backup keys to a specified file restore   Restore keys from a specified file
+  generate  Generate a token from a known key. list      List known keys. remove    Remove specified key. backup    Backup keys to a specified file (with encryption) restore   Restore keys from a specified encrypted file

 Options:
   -h --help             Show this screen.